 - Very basic English language reading and comprehension skills are also required for the course.

 This is a concise course that simplifies the creation of a Business Requirements

-Document (BRD) for a project in Information Technology.
-BRD requirements are
+Document (BRD) for a project in Information Technology (IT).

 areas for a project that is not IT-related; and 2) the second step - Part Two - describes the

-Colorful graphics animate the text, and quizzes based on real-life scenarios engage
+Colorful graphics animate the discussion, and a quiz follows each lecture.
+The quizzes are based on